tatsath/FinAILab_documentation/unsup/pca.rst

    *Truncated SVD* is a variant of SVD that computes only the largest singular values, where the number of computes is a user-specified parameter.
-This method is differ‐ ent from regular SVD in that it produces a factorization where the number of col‐ umns is equal to the specified truncation.
+This method is different from regular SVD in that it produces a factorization where the number of columns is equal to the specified truncation.
 For example, given an *n* × *n* matrix, SVD will produce matrices with *n* columns, whereas truncated SVD will produce matrices with a specified number of columns that may be less